Richardaeld/cola-vending-machine/README.md

 + Go to the location of the original repository in GitHub, [https://github.com/Richardaeld/cola-vending-machine](https://github.com/Richardaeld/cola-vending-machine).
 + Click on the **Code** button to get the drop-down menu.
 + Copy the HTTPS address provided.
-+ Create a new project in GitHub/GitPod/VSCode (to house the new clone) and then open this new project.
++ Create a new project in GitHub and VSCode (to house the new clone) and then open this new project.
 + Go to the Bash and type, `git clone <HTTPS>`, paste the HTTPS address found in the GitHub page and press enter.
 + A clone will be created within a new folder called "cola-vending-machine" (name of the original repository).
 + Unpack everything from this new folder to the root of the project tree and the foundation of the project will be setup.
 + (Optional) The **react_app** folder can be deleted anlong with the **cola-vending-machine** folder (after it has been emptied).
 + Go to the Bash and type, `npm install`.
 + All the needed packages will be installed.
++ Open **Source Control** in VSCode and click on the **Remote** tab.
++ Click on the **+** icon and enter the name of the new GitHub repo and click enter.
++ Enter the http address of this same repo.
++ Now VSCode should be connected to your GitHub repo.

 ### React.js Repo
 + Go to the location of the original repository in GitHub, [https://github.com/Richardaeld/cola-vending-machine](https://github.com/Richardaeld/cola-vending-machine).
 + Click on the **Code** button to get the drop-down menu.
 + Copy the HTTPS address provided.
-+ Create a new project in GitHub/GitPod/VSCode (to house the new clone) and then open this new project.
++ Create a new project in GitHub and VSCode (to house the new clone) and then open this new project.
 + Go to the Bash and type, `git clone <HTTPS>`, paste the HTTPS address found in the GitHub page and press enter.
 + A clone will be created within a new folder called "cola-vending-machine" (name of the original repository).
 + Unpack everything within **react_app** to the root of the project tree and delete the imported folder, "cola-vending-machine".
 + Go to the Bash and type, `npm install`.
 + All the needed packages will be installed.
++ Open **Source Control** in VSCode and click on the **Remote** tab.
++ Click on the **+** icon and enter the name of the new GitHub repo and click enter.
++ Enter the http address of this same repo.
++ Now VSCode should be connected to your GitHub repo.

 ## Heroku
 + This will require two separate heroku apps to deploy properly and function.
 + The IDE refered to here is VSCode and you will need to install the extensions: Heroku and GitLens -- Git Supercharged

-### API
+### API App
 + Log into Heroku.
 + Create a new app on Heroku by clicking **New** and following the directions.